Panduza/panduza-doc/api/api_interface.md

 }
 ```

-If the attribute payload is not an object json, for example
+If the attribute payload has only one field, it can be simplified.

 ```json
 {